ACHIEVING LARGE-SCALE WILDLIFE CONSERVATION

 Our current efforts in North America are focused in northwestern British Columbia, northern Yukon Territory, and the Rocky Mountains of Idaho, Montana and Wyoming.
 In Africa, our work continues in the deserts of northern Namibia and the Okavango Delta of Botswana.
 In South and Central America, our work is in the Aysén Region of Patagonia in Chile, and in the Osa Peninsula of Costa Rica.

 Round River believes wild landscapes are powerful educators.
-In Africa, and North, Central and South America, our study abroad programs are designed to involve small groups of students in ongoing community and ecological research projects, finding and implementing solutions to real conservation and environmental issues.
+In Africa, and North, Central and South America, our environmental study abroad programs are designed to involve small groups of students in ongoing community and ecological research projects, finding and implementing solutions to real wildlife conservation and sustainability issues.

 The efforts of our students contribute significantly to each conservation initiative of Round River and our local partners.